Atlas of plant and animal histology

 VACUOLES

 Vacuoles are membrane-bound organelles found in plant cells and fungi, including yeasts.
-They are critical organelles for plant cell function.
+They are critical organelles for plant cell function: they maintain the cell size and morphology by turgor, store a diversity of substances, and are degradation centers.

 1. Features

-Vacuoles are usually large compartments that in mature cells may be up to 90 % of the total cell volume (Figures 1 and 2).
-They are the largest compartment of plant cells.
+In mature cells, vacuoles are usually very large compartments that can make up to 90 % of the total cell volume (Figures 1 and 2).
+They are the largest organelles in plant cells.
 The name vacuole is derived from the Latin word "vacuus", which means empty.
-This was clearly a misunderstanding because vacuoles are not empty, but filled with a more or less concentrated aqueous solution.
-The membrane of the vacuole is known as tonoplast, and it is an essential part for the function of this organelle.
-In plants, there are several types of vacuoles according to the role they carry out.
-A plant cell may contain different types of vacuoles, and a vacuole can modify its enzyme repertory and then change its function.
+This was clearly a misunderstanding because vacuoles are filled with a more or less concentrated aqueous solution.
+The membrane of the vacuole is called tonoplast, and it is an essential part of the function of this organelle.

 Vacuoles

 Figure 1.
-Drawing of a parenchymatic cell showing a large vacuole
+Drawing of a typical parenchymat cell showing a large vacuole

 Vacuoles

 Figure 2.
-Photosynthetic parenchyma cells of Ulex europaeus (images on the right and on top).
+Photosynthetic parenchyma cells of Ulex europaeus (images on the left and on top).
 Vacuoles are the clear spaces.
-Nucleus and chloroplasts can be observed.
-The image on the bottom comes from photosynthetic parenchyma of a pine leaf showing vacuoles stained in purple.
+The nucleus and chloroplasts can be observed.
+The image on the bottom-right comes from the photosynthetic parenchyma of a pine leaf, showing vacuoles stained purple.

-New vacuoles are formed by fusion of vesicles released from the Golgi apparatus.
-Initially they form a new compartment known as pro-vacuole.
+New vacuoles are formed by the fusion of vesicles released from the trans domain of the Golgi apparatus.
+Initially, they form a new compartment known as pro-vacuole.
 A meristematic cell may have hundreds of pro-vacuoles.
-Then, during cell differentiation, pro-vacuoles fuse between each other into small vacuoles, and the fusion process continues until a large central vacuole is formed.
+Then, during cell differentiation, pro-vacuoles fuse to one another into small vacuoles, and the fusion process continues until a large central vacuole is formed.
 The endoplasmic reticulum might be also involved in the formation and growth of vacuoles in some plant cells, mostly in seeds.
-Once a large vacuole is present, vesicles from the Golgi apparatus and plasma membrane regulate the size by adding and removing membrane.
+Once a large vacuole is present, vesicles coming from the Golgi apparatus and plasma membrane regulate the vacuole size by adding and removing membrane.

-The main vacuole of most plant cells is a large compartment filled with an acidic solution containing salts (sodium, potassium), metabolites (carbohydrates, organic acids) and some pigments.
+There are several types of vacuoles according to their function.
+One cell may contain different types of vacuoles, and even one vacuole may change its molecular repertoire to develop a different function.
+There are two main types of vacuoles: those storing proteins and lytic vacuoles.
+The pH is acid in lytic vacuoles and neutral in storing vacuoles.
+Storing vacuoles are abundant in seeds, where they concentrate a large amount of proteins to be used during germination.
+Some anti-pathogen substances are found in storage vacuoles.
+Lytic vacuoles are found in most plant cells.
+That is why they are also known as vegetative vacuoles.
+They are large compartments filled with an acid solution containing salts (sodium, potassium), metabolites (carbohydrates, organic acids) and some pigments.
 Some of these molecules enter the vacuole from the cytosol against concentration gradient.
 The normal pH inside the vacuole ranges between 5 and 5.5, although it can be around 2 in the lemon fruit, or even 0.6 in some algae.

 2. Function